-School District Management of a Concussed Student
+School District Management of a Concu ussed Student

-Church and Niaman Mala Famala

-Student Name:
+Student Name: Male Female

-Date of Birth:
+Date of Birth: Grade:

 Date of Injury/Concussion:

-Concussions are as unique as the individual who experience the combination of symptoms experienced as well as the rate at whice petween the parent/guardian, student, student's support team important for determining how soon the student returns to so required to ensure optimal recovery based on the individual student adjustments such as: no school, shortened school days imited or no screen time throughout the healing process.
-When during Return to Learn, the student should cease activity and athletic trainer, and/or other licensed health care professionals.
-The goal is to return the student to the classroom as soon as personal is not necessary for the student to be 100% symptom free before symptoms will be monitored closely, and appropriate adjustment of accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery, it is important for accurately evaluate the rate of recovery. ch the student will recover. n, health care provider, are chool and the extent of a dent's symptoms.
-A plan we so, allotted rest periods, dent's concussion symptoms be re-evaluated by the seconsible without causing symptome returning to school.
-The nents will be put in place Open communication and school staff will be cademic adjustments ill be devised and may creased assignments, a reappear at any time chool nurse, licensed ymptoms to worsen.
-It he student's individual to help the student's
+Concussions are as unique as the individual who experience them.
+This uniqueness includes the severity and combination of symptoms experienced as well as the rate at which the student will recover.
+Open communication between the parent/guardian, student, student's support team, health care provider, and school staff will be important for determining how soon the student returns to school and the extent of academic adjustments required to ensure optimal recovery based on the individual student's symptoms.
+A plan will be devised and may include adjustments such as: no school, shortened school days, allotted rest periods, decreased assignments, limited or no screen time throughout the healing process.
+When/If concussion symptoms reappear at any time during Return to Learn, the student should cease activity and be re-evaluated by the school nurse, licensed athletic trainer, and/or other licensed health care professionals.

-carefully.
+The goal is to return the student to the classroom as soon as possible without causing symptoms to worsen.
+It is not necessary for the student to be 100% symptom free before returning to school.
+The student's individual symptoms will be monitored closely, and appropriate adjustments will be put in place to help the student's recovery.

+To accurately evaluate the rate of recovery, it is important for post-concussive symptoms to be monitored carefully.

 Return to Learn/Activity Steps Date Completed:

 No activity, complete rest.

 Return to school (shortened days first)

 Symptom Free during AM classes

-Symptom Free during PM classes
+- Symptom Free during PM classes

-Symptom Free during full day of school
+- Symptom Free during full day of school

-No longer needing breaks during class or day
+- No longer needing breaks during class or day

-No longer needing medication to reduce symptoms
+- No longer needing medication to reduce symptoms

-No longer receiving academic adjustments
+- No longer receiving academic adjustments

-Student has completed Return to Learn
+- Student has completed Return to Learn

-Clearance by licensed health care provider to begin F RTP
+- Clearance by licensed health care provider to begin RTP

-Once the student has completed Return to Learn, he/she is no will NOT begin Return to Play/Activity until the student has com School District will follow the most compressed by the lowa High School Athletic Association as for this activity will be determined and monitored by the licens health care provider.
-Each step will take a minimum 24 hours to be stopped for the day and will start again the following day. npleted the Return to Lea current/up to date step by s well as the lowa Girls At sed athletic trainer or oth rn. / step Return to Play hletic Union.
-The start er approved licensed
+Once the student has completed Return to Learn, he/she is now ready to return to activity/sport.
+The student will NOT begin Return to Play/Activity until the student has completed the Return to Learn.

+School District will follow the most current/up to date step by step Return to Play Protocol issued by the Iowa High School Athletic Association as well as the Iowa Girls Athletic Union.
+The start of this activity will be determined and monitored by the licensed athletic trainer or other approved licensed health care provider.
+Each step will take a minimum 24 hours to complete.
+If a symptom reappears activity will be stopped for the day and will start again the following day.